LucyHeath/ChamPeakx/README.md

 ### User registration and login

-When choosing to register as a user on the site, visitors will navigate to a simple form, via clicking the "Sign Up" button in the Navbar or in the "Add Review" drawer.
+When choosing to register as a user on the site, users navigate to a simple form either by clicking the "Sign Up" button in the Navbar or in the  "Add Review" drawer.
 Users are guided to "Sign In" instead if they already have an existing account.

 <img width="1428" alt="Screenshot 2023-01-05 at 21 18 47" src="https://user-images.githubusercontent.com/114397080/210881880-80c05206-fd5b-4cf3-b43a-57683bac9501.png">

 <img width="466" alt="Screenshot 2023-01-05 at 21 17 31" src="https://user-images.githubusercontent.com/114397080/210881668-b1d6c221-4bfc-4f6f-ae72-69ddd83c2e6a.png">

-Error handling is present and specific for each input field.
+Error handling is present and tailored to each input field.

 ![Screenshot 2023-01-05 at 21 42 40](https://user-images.githubusercontent.com/114397080/210885586-f3b16b95-554d-418d-915d-de1c854c110b.png)